 Usually, Boerboels do very well on a raw food diet.
 Meaty bones, organs, and occasional fruits and vegetables provide all the necessary nutrients to the dog and help him grow and stay healthy.
 It is important that you measure your dog’s food and do not keep the food out all the time.

-Managing your canine’s weight is the best way to prevent a number of issues.
+Managing your canine’s weight by giving organic dog food is the best way to prevent a number of issues.

 Since these dogs have short coats, they do not need extensive grooming.
 Just brush your dog’s coat lightly to stimulate the skin and follicles and to distribute the oils evenly throughout the skin and coat.
 Do not brush rigorously because it may harm his skin and cause breakouts.